MGMTD Development

 }

-The daemon’s CLI handlers for configuration (which having been converted to northbound now simply generate YANG changes) will be linked directly into mgmtd.
+The daemon’s CLI handlers for configuration (which having been converted to the Northbound API now simply generate YANG changes) will be linked directly into mgmtd.

 If the operational and debug CLI commands are kept in files separate from the daemon’s configuration CLI commands then no extra work is required.
 Otherwise some CPP #ifndef’s will be required.

-Currently mgmtd supports configuration CLI but not operational state so if both types of CLI handlers are present in a single file (e.g. a xxx_vty.c or xxx_cli.c file ) then #ifndef will be used to exclude these non-configuration CLI handlers from mgmtd.
-The same goes for debug CLI handlers.
+mgmtd supports both config and operational state.
+However, many daemons have not had their operational state CLI commands converted over to the new YANG based methods.
+If that is the case and if both types of CLI handlers are present in a single file (e.g. a xxx_vty.c or xxx_cli.c file) then #ifndef will need to be used to exclude the non-config CLI handlers from mgmtd.
+The same goes for unconverted debug CLI handlers.
 For example:

 DEFPY(daemon_one_config, daemon_one_config_cmd,